No Longer a Commodities Market, Rather a Experiential Market

 An étude (a French word meaning study, French pronunciation: [eˈtyd], English pronunciation: / ˈeɪtjuːd /), is an instrumental musical composition, most commonly of considerable difficulty, usually designed to provide practice material for perfecting a particular technical skill. —Wikipedia

-I grew up playing trumpet and after learning your scales I learned études.
-Each one worked on a particular skill and as they became more difficult I thought they were just a way to torture a musician, but they were like tongue twisters for the musician.
+I grew up playing trumpet, and after learning your scales, I learned études.
+Each one focused on a particular skill, and as they became more difficult, I thought they were just a way to torture a musician, but they were like tongue twisters for the musician.

-Every trumpet player will at some point acquire the famous Arban book.
+Every trumpet player will, at some point, acquire the famous Arban book.
 The Arban Method is a complete pedagogical method for students of trumpet, cornet, and other brass instruments.
-The original edition was published by Jean-Baptiste Arban in 1864 and it has never been out of print since.
+The original edition was published by Jean-Baptiste Arban in 1864 and has remained in print since.
 It contains hundreds of exercises, ranging enormously in difficulty.
-The method begins with fairly basic exercises and progresses to very advanced compositions, including the famous arrangement of Carnival of Venice.
+The method begins with basic exercises and progresses to advanced compositions, including the famous arrangement of the Carnival of Venice.

-For me certain light patterns and objects help create a mood.
+For me, specific light patterns and objects help create a mood.
 Reading the Sunday Paper with a cup of coffee sets a mood for me.
 Does it do something for you?

 A shaft of light was coming through an opening in the trees on our back porch.
-The branches created a pattern where the whole scene was not being lit up.
-When light is not so even it draws your attention to the highlights.
+The branches created a pattern that left the entire scene unilluminated.
+When light is uneven, it draws attention to the highlights.

 I love a cross light.
-It brings out texture and gives depth to a scene.
+It highlights texture and adds depth to a scene.

-You need to practice seeing in order to be able to do like a musician does when they perform.
-They pull upon all their practices to play the music with such artistry that the nuances are there even tho they had never seen the music.
-But in reality they had in a way seen the music.
-All those scales and études along with other performances are being drawn upon.
-Their well is deep because of all the time they put into their practicing.
+You need to practice to perform as a musician does.
+They draw on all their practices to play the music with such artistry that its nuances are evident, even though they had never seen it.
+But in reality, they had, in a way, seen the music.
+All those scales and études, along with other performances, are being drawn upon.
+Their well is deep because of the time they devote to their practice.

-Most all the movies and TV shows music isn’t practiced before it is recorded.
+Most of the music in movies and TV shows isn’t rehearsed before it is recorded.
 That would just be too expensive to play through the music a few times with professional studio musicians.
-They know how to play the music as written and with their experience can bring it alive.
+They know how to play the music as written and, with their experience, can bring it alive.

 If you photos are not that great–have you considered you might not have practiced?
 I know my trumpet teacher would ask how much I practiced when they heard me play–it was a good sign I wasn’t doing it right if he asked me that question.